 U.S. EPA defines a water quality standard to include the criteria, the designated (best) uses of the water, and an antidegradation policy.

 Information regarding the New York State Water Quality Standards Program can be found in state regulation, specifically New York Codes, Rules and Regulations Title 6 (6 NYCRR) and guidance documents found in the Division of Water Technical and Operational Guidance Series (TOGS).

 Standards and Criteria

 DEC establishes water quality standards and other criteria for many specific substances.
 These standards can be either narrative (e.g., "none in amounts that will impair ...") or numeric (e.g., "0.001 µg/L") and are found in NYS regulation 6 NYCRR Part 703.
-In the absence of established water quality standards numeric guidance values are derived and compiled in Division of Water guidance (TOGS 1.1.1).
-Ambient standards and guidance values are supported by technical documents called "Fact Sheets" that are also available.
-Contact Scott Stoner for more information.
+In the absence of established water quality standards, numeric guidance values are derived and compiled in Division of Water guidance (TOGS 1.1.1)(pdf, 517 kb).
+Ambient standards and guidance values are supported by technical documents called "Fact Sheets" that are also available upon request.

 Water Classifications and Reclassification